 The 1st World War or WW1 is recorded as starting on 28th July 1914, and ending 11th November 1918.
 Historians list the causes which led to war as a combination of Imperialism, Militarism, National pride, Secret alliances and a failure of Politics.
 However, the single most referred to act was the assassination of Archduke Ferdinand of Austria on 28th June 1914, which triggered a chain of events leading many to war.

-The 1st World War came to involve 32 countries; the following are some key dates in that process;
+The 1st World War came to involve 32 countries; the following are some key dates in that process during 1914;

-On the 4th August – Germany invaded Belgium, and the United Kingdom protested against the violation of Belgian neutrality guaranteed by the Treaty of London, to which the German Chancellor (Theobald von Bethmann-Hollweg) replied, that the treaty is just a ‘chiffon de papier’ (a scrap of paper).
+- 4th August – Germany invaded Belgium, and the United Kingdom protested against the violation of Belgian neutrality guaranteed by the Treaty of London.
+The German Chancellor (Theobald von Bethmann-Hollweg) replied, that the treaty is just a ‘chiffon de papier’ (a scrap of paper).
 The United Kingdom then declared war on Germany, and on the same day the United States declared its neutrality.

 The Grenadier Guards first took part in fighting during a period known as the ‘Race to the Sea’, and were significantly involved in the first Battle of Ypres.

 - The following pages list Cemeteries and Memorials of the fallen, by country:-